-Tip: Lessons 2 includes a series of exercises that involve importing images from a digital camera or memory card reader, so you may wish to have your students come to class prepared for this.
+► Tip: Lesson 2 covers importing images from a digital camera or memory card reader, so you may wish to have your students come to class prepared for this.

-Lesson 4 also details steps for batch processing files with automatic editing commands-a process that students will repeat at the start of each of the two following lessons.
-The lesson concludes by reinforcing the technical concepts of white balance, color temperature and tint, and the relationship between the histogram, shadows, highlights, and levels controls through an examination of the Camera Raw workspace.
+Lesson 4 introduces the new Guided Edit interface and the Quick Edit mode's new Smart Looks effects.
+The lesson also details steps for batch processing files with automatic adjustments; then, concludes with an examination of the Camera Raw workspace that reiterates the technical concepts of white balance, color temperature and tint, and the relationship between the histogram and the shadows, highlights, and levels controls.

 Lesson 5 focuses on working with color, while Lesson 6 deals with exposure problems.
-Lesson 5 includes a section on setting up multiple files to compare the results of various approaches to a correction problem-a technique which will be used again in Lesson 6.
+Lesson 5 includes a section on setting up multiple files to compare the results of various approaches to a correction problem-a technique that will be used again in Lesson 6.
 Exercises dealing with making selections are also referred to in subsequent lessons.
 Lessons 5 and 6 both feature the use of layers and blending modes, and techniques for selective editing.